ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 **(25,021,849 Records added to ODM2Results.TimeSeriesResultValues - will change every day since I am continuously adding new data)**

 ## Implementation Notes for Sample-Based Data ##

 #### SamplingFeatures and Specimens
 ODM1 has a Samples table that is used to populate ODM2.Specimens.
 However, in ODM1, Samples were linked directly to DataValues.
 In ODM2, this is not the case.
-Linking water quality samples to DataValues in ODM2 requires going from Specimens --> SamplingFeatures --> FeatureActionResult --> Result --> ResultValues.
+Linking water quality samples to DataValues in ODM2 requires going from Specimens --> SamplingFeatures --> FeatureActions --> Result --> MeasurementResults --> MeasurementResultValues.

-1. I built a temporary table with a bunch of Specimen metadata so I could get the SamplingFeatureIDs, ActionIDs, and ResultIDs correct
+1. I built a temporary table with a bunch of Specimen metadata so I could get the SamplingFeatureIDs, ActionIDs, FeatureActionIDs, and ResultIDs correct
     * Set SamplingFeatureIDs for the Specimens by adding DISTINCT ODM1.Samples.SampleID to the maximum SamplingFeatureID already in the ODM2.SamplingFeatures table.
     * Set ActionIDs for "Sample collection" Actions by adding DISTINCT ODM1.Samples.SampleID to the maximum ActionID already in ODM2.
     * Assumed only one "Sample analysis" action per Sample. *This is a little ambiguous in ODM1 because both SampleID and LabMethodID are in the Samples table*.
 Given this, I set ActionIDs for "Sample analysis" Actions by adding DISTINCT ODM1.Samples.SampleID to the maximum SampleID from ODM1 and the maximum ActionID already in ODM2 (with @MaxActionID being calculated before adding the Sample Collection Actions)